Wentril/kubernetes_workshop/course.md

 Once a user or application is authenticated (except `anonymous requests`), Kubernetes needs to determine whether they have the necessary permissions to perform the requested action.
 This is where authorization comes into play.
 You can see it as a second stap in the [schema](#authentication-and-authorization-with-kubernetes) provided above at the beginning of this section.

-The authorization process take place within the API server, which checks request attributes against all policies and might also consult other external services.
-Based on the result it allows or denies the request.
+The authorization process takes place within the API server, which checks request attributes against all policies and might also consult other external services.
+Based on the result, it allows or denies the request.
 Access denied by default policy is in place for all the resources, meaning that unless explicitly allowed, users and applications cannot perform any actions on the cluster resources.

 There are several authorization modes available in Kubernetes:
 - **AlwaysAllow**: This mode allows all requests, regardless of the user's permissions.
 It is not recommended for production use, as it effectively disables authorization.